kach/nearley/README.md

 Making a Parser
 ---------------

+The basic structure for a nearley parser is

+    nonterminal -> expansion {% postprocessor %} | another_expansion ...
+    another_nonterminal -> ...

-A parser consists of several *nonterminals*, which are just various constructions.
-A nonterminal is made up of a series of either nonterminals or strings (enclose strings in "double quotes", and use backslash escaping like in JSON).
+nearley parsers are defined as context-free grammars, which consist of several **nonterminals**.
+Nonterminals are just various lists of symbols.
+A nonterminal is made up of a concatenation of either other nonterminals or strings (enclose strings in "double quotes", and use backslash escaping like in JSON).
+A nonterminal can have multiple such expansions, separated by pipes (`|`).

 The following grammar matches a number, a plus sign, and another number:

     expression -> number "+" number

+Similarly, the following recursive grammar matches `(1)`, `((1))`, `(((1)))`, etc:

+    parens -> "1" | "(" parens ")"

-The first nonterminal you define is the one that the parser tries to parse.
+The first nonterminal you define is the one that the parser tries to parse (the **start symbol**).

-A nonterminal can have multiple meanings, separated by pipes (`|`):

-    expression -> number "+" number   |   number "-" number

 Finally, each meaning (called a *production rule*) can have a postprocessing function, that can format the data in a way that you would like:

     expression -> number "+" number {%
         function (data) {
+            // data is [aNumber, "+", aNumber]
-            return data[0] + data[2]; // the sum of the two numbers
+            // we return the sum of the two numbers return data[0] + data[2];
         }
     %}

-`data` is an array whose elements match the nonterminals in order.
+`data` is an array whose elements match the expansion of the nonterminal in order.

-To use the generated parser, use:

-    var parse = require("parser.js");
-    console.log(parse("1+1")); // 2
-    console.log(parse("cow")); // throws error: "nearley parse error"

 The **epsilon rule** is the empty rule that matches nothing.
 The constant `null` is the epsilon rule, so: